 The inboard motor has been around since the early 1800s, yet no one came up with the idea of attaching it externally to a boat until Ole Evinrude came up with his two-stroke boat motor.
 His motor was not the first “outboard” type but it was the first to be adopted widely.

 Earlier models were made by Gustave Trouvé in 1870 (electric), American Motors Co. in 1896 (petrol-powered), and Waterman in 1905 (gasoline).
-The main reason why Evinrude’s design became so popular was its two-cylinder configuration.
+The main reason why Evinrude’s design became so popular was its two-stroke configuration.
 This allowed the motor to be reliable, cost-efficient, and lightweight — all characteristics you would expect from an outboard motor.

 Ole Evinrude, or the people who invented the outboard motor before her, didn’t create a new type of vehicle.
 The motor simply allowed a combination of existing technologies in a simple enough configuration that anyone could enjoy driving on water.